ToshioCP/Gtk4-tutorial/src/sec2.src.md

 There are only three choices at present.

   - Gnome OS
-  - Fedora 34 Beta
+  - Fedora 34
   - openSUSE

-I've tried installing Fedora 34 Beta with gnome-boxes.
+I've tried installing Fedora 34 with gnome-boxes.

 There are two ways to install them.